A library collection hosted by CPIR

 Webinar | Outreach to Native Parents via Title VI

-This 55-minute webinar led by Robin Butterfield is tailored expressly for Parent Centers and explores the federally funded Title VI program, its roots and unique aspects, and how Parent Centers might include Title VI in their outreach initiatives to Native communities.
+Title VI is known as the Indian Education Act, and is part of the Every Student Succeeds Act (ESSA).
+This 55-minute webinar led by Robin Butterfield explores the federally funded Title VI program, its roots and unique aspects, and how Parent Centers might include Title VI in their outreach initiatives to all Native American communities.
 We are pleased to share the PowerPoint presentation used in the webinar (which includes speaker notes), as well as a link to the 2017 webinar for your viewing pleasure.
 Immediately below, you’ll also find this webinar’s companion brief.

 Watch the webinar at: